Test in production without watermarks.

 The use of IronXL has the following benefits:

-For .NET developers who must operate with Excel files programmatically, IronXL is frequently a better option because of its speed, user-friendliness, and reduced requirement for installing additional applications.
+For .NET developers who need to work with Excel files programmatically, IronXL is often a better choice due to its performance, user-friendliness, and reduced reliance on additional applications.

-Enter the project name in the designated text field after choosing the file location.
-Next, as seen in the sample below, click the Create button and choose the required .NET Framework.
+Enter the project name and the file location.
+Click the "Create" button and choose the required .NET Framework as shown below.

-The Visual Studio project's structure will then depend on the selected application.
-You may use the console, Windows, or web application to build or execute the application and add code by entering the program.cs file.
+The project's structure will depend on the selected application type.
+Use the console, Windows, or web application to build or execute the application and add code by entering the Program.cs

-The library may then be added, and the code tested.
+Then the library can be added, and the code tested.

-Install the IronXL library since the upcoming patch depends on it.
-Lastly, to finish this, open the NuGet Package Manager Console and type the following command:
+To install the IronXL library, open the NuGet Package Manager Console and type the following command:

 Install-Package IronXL.Excel